thedynamiclinker/sudocode/bin/sh.md

 0: You didn't give one.

 1: Oh.
 Right.
 Well as I was saying, it's good to understand things but not too much.
 And it's good to be challenged but not too much.
-And yes to be honest I chose this job because it's fun.
+And yes to be honest I chose this career because it's fun.

 0: So what's the point of programming?